 The City requires that the city budget be presented in a line-item budget format.
 This involves listing the revenue or expenditure "line-item" and showing what was earned or expended in this line item in the previous year; what the budget is for that line item for the current fiscal year; what the projection for that line item for the current year is estimated to be; and, what the line item is proposed to be for the new fiscal year.
 We faithfully follow this format in our proposed budget document.
 However, we also present the budget in a "modified-program" budget basis.
-Here we state the goals and objectives set by the City Council, through the strategic planning process, and how we plan to address those goals in the proposed budget units.
+Here we state the goals and objectives set by the City Council, through the strategic planning process, and how we plan to address those goals in the proposed budget.
+We also use some performance-based budgeting tools to track our success at meeting these organizational goals and objectives.
+This includes setting workload and performance measures for our various budget units.
 The reader will also see elements of target or outcome-based budgeting techniques in this document.
 From an accounting standpoint the City prepares its annual budget using concepts compatible with the modified accrual basis of accounting.
-Like the accounting basis, the budgetary basis recognizes revenues in the accounting period in which the fund liability is incurred.
+Like the accounting basis, the budgetary basis recognizes revenues in the accounting period in which they become available and measurable.
+Expenditures (expenses) are budgeted in the accounting period in which the fund liability is incurred.